toonketels/Notes/backbone-marionette.md

 * Always use "listenTo" in views (instead of "on") because it gets unbound automatically on "close".
 ListonTo makes the view keep track of all the callbacks.

-* Povides Close() method engineered to prevent zombee views by unbinding all listenTo events, all view events, all dom events, removing this.el from DOM and firing custom closing events.
+* Povides Close() method engineered to prevent zombie views by unbinding all listenTo events, all view events, all dom events, removing this.el from DOM and firing custom closing events.
 Hook into these custom closing events to do additional cleanup (so dont override close).